 Though we've only been raising ABB since 2018, we have fallen in love with them for all the reasons listed above and many more.
 It took almost a year of research before we decided on this breed of sheep, and thus far they have exceeded our expectations in almost every regard.
 We're still in the process of slowly growing our small flock, which currently consists of 2 rams and 4 ewes.
 Our registered breeding ram is Romulus and our 3 registered ewes are Apollonia, Begonia, & Daffodilia.
 Our flock also includes an additional unregistered ram (Remus) and an unregistered ewe (Maggie), both born on our farm in January.
 We expect our ewes to lamb again this summer, so if your are in the market for sheep and are interested in this wonderful breed please let us know!
-Most fall lambs born last year were sold before we even listed them, so let us know ahead of time if you think you're interested.
+Most of our fall 2019 lambs were sold before we even listed them, so let us know ahead of time if you think you're interested.

-If you'd like to learn more about this wonderful breed of sheep, check out the BBSAI website.
+If you'd like to learn more about this unique breed of sheep, check out the BBSAI website.
 There you can find the international registry, breeder directory, BBSAI newsletter, and many other resources that can help you learn more about American Blackbelly.

 Copyright © 2019 Grateful Akers Farm & Apiary - All Rights Reserved